balancer/docs-v3/docs/concepts/guides/add-liquidity-to-pool.md

 ) external payable returns (uint256 bptAmountOut);
 ```

-* `exactAmountsIn` defines the exact amounts of each token to add to the pool. _Note: these must be sent in token registration order (TODO - Confirm how this is determined.
-Maybe add another section?)_
+* `exactAmountsIn` defines the exact amounts of each token to add to the pool. _Note: these must be sent in [token registration order](./finding-pool-token-order.md)_
 * `minBptAmountOut` defines the minimum amount of BPT to receive.
 If the amount is less than this (e.g. because of slippage) the transaction will revert
 * If `wethIsEth` is set to `true`, the Router will deposit the `exactAmountIn` of `ETH` into the `WETH` contract.
 So, the transaction must be sent with the appropriate `value` amount
 * `userData` allows additional parameters to be provided for custom pool types.
 In most cases it is not required and a value of `0x` can be provided.